outdreamer/build-a-cure/docs/tasks/example_implementations.md

 		- organize problem space so problem is removed
 			- general solution automation workflow: find structures in the problem space that would invalidate the problem (so problem doesnt need to be solved)
 				- core function version: find proxy solution structures (solving similar problems) or organization structures (like combination of position changes of problem space components) that would invalidate the problem

+	- organize problem

+		- sort problems (or problem components) in to a sequence that would solve the problems
+			- general solution automation workflow: sort problems (or problem components) in to a sequence that would solve the problems (like input-output connection sequence of each problem), where the sequence is the solution, so the problems (or problem components) in the sequence are resolved once in the correct sequence
+				- core function version: find sequence structure in which problems (or problem components) are equal to a solution

 	- change problem into more solvable problem